 He can't earn money to pay the bills.

-He can’t do anything to keep everyone safe.
+He can't keep his family safe.

 He can't pay taxes, run family members to school and activities, or make sure everyone is healthy.